williamdemeo/Math700Spring2014/README.md

 their own work.
 At any time thereafter, any student may submit corrections or suggestions for improving the official solutions.

-For each assignment, the two designated problem solvers should submit their work as follows:
+For each assignment, the two designated problem solvers should submit their joint work as follows:

 1. Solve the problems.
 (Try to make sure they are correct.
 Consult each other and the prof if necessary.)